bvata/Dominoe/README.md

 - Status: Computer is about to make a move.
 Press Enter to continue...

-Example 3 : When you do not have pieces to submit in the field, or if you want to take extra pieces
+Example 3 : When you do not have pieces to submit in the field, or if you want to take extra pieces you just need to enter 0 when is players turn.
 ======================================================================
 - Stock pieces:  14
 - Computer pieces:  6